SegataLab/export2graphlan/README.md

 # INSTALLATION #

-**export2graphlan** is available in Bitbucket here: [export2graphlan repository](https://bitbucket.org/CibioCM/export2graphlan) and can be obtained using:
+**export2graphlan** is available in GitHub here: [export2graphlan repository](hhttps://github.com/SegataLab/export2graphlan) and can be obtained using:

 1. [Bioconda](https://bioconda.github.io/)